Private cloud deployment

 Setting Up RBAC

-If you lack sufficient permissions, generate and apply the required RBAC manifests:
+If you lack sufficient permissions, generate and apply the deployer Role:

 aigateway cluster permissions --generate-role --namespace ai-gateway > aigateway-deployer-role.yaml